SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/how-the-swift-package-index-project-got-started.md

 I’m happy that we **finally** got to bring Sven’s original idea to fruition through this project, but this celebration is about much more than that!
 Working with Sven on this project has been a pleasure from the beginning.
 We work incredibly well together and are making something that feels significant and important.
 The button is part of that, but the potential of the site is so much more.

-It’s also worth mentioning that if you want to hear Sven and I talk about this story in person, we also [discussed it on John Sundell’s podcast](https://swiftbysundell.com/podcast/75/) last year.
+It’s also worth mentioning that if you want to hear Sven and I talk about this story in person, we [discussed it on John Sundell’s podcast](https://swiftbysundell.com/podcast/75/) last year.

 Here’s to year two!